 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Hydrocephalus is sometimes known as “water on the brain,” but is more accurately described as a build-up of cerebrospinal fluid (CSF) that can cause pressure inside the head to increase.
+Hydrocephalus is sometimes known as “water on the brain,” but is more accurately described as a buildup of cerebrospinal fluid (CSF) that can cause pressure inside the head to increase.
 CSF normally flows through fluid-filled ventricles by way of openings that connect one ventricle to another.
 Eventually, the CSF reaches the surface of the brain and spinal cord, where it is absorbed into the bloodstream.
-In order to maintain normal pressure, the production, flow, and absorption of CSF must be kept in balance.
+To maintain normal pressure, the production, flow, and absorption of CSF must be kept in balance.
 Therefore, hydrocephalus may occur when there is:

-Hydrocephalus can be present at birth (congenital), or it can be acquired later in life.
+Hydrocephalus can be present at birth (congenital), or it can be acquired later in a child's life.

 In older children, headaches and visual changes may be seen.

 As a nationally recognized research center, UPMC Children’s Hospital’s Brain Care Institute participates in the latest clinical studies, which involve human volunteers and are intended to add to our medical understanding.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: